 Once in Plumper Cove, set up camp, haul kayaks up a short step to a higher ground or tie them securely, the high tide covers the narrow pebbly beach entirely!
 And enjoy.
 You have an option to go for a short coastal walk from the campground or enjoy a snooze on a thick green grass under a canopy of majestic trees.

 Word of caution if you are heading south towards Popham Island: stay on the inside (east) side of the island as the waters here are more protected.
-The west side is open to Georgia Straight and the ocean swell and winds and the choppy waters on this side can be scary to a novice kayaker.
+The west side is open to Georgia Straight and the wind and choppy waters on this side can be scary to a novice kayaker.
 However, there’s none of that in the inner waters so enjoy to your heart’s content.
 A full day is quite enough to explore multiple islets and to return back to Tunstall Bay on Bowen.

 Note: there’s no camping allowed on Pasley Islands (Ragged, Hermit, Popham) so your only option for an overnighter is camping on Keats Island.
 However, if going just for a day, Pasley Islands are perfect.